 - Building performance simulation.

-The living laboratory buildings of Carleton University and partner building portfolio management companies are the testbeds for the research group.
-Moreover, building performance simulation is a commonly used research tool by the group for measurement and verification and large-scale feasibility analysis.
+The living laboratory buildings of Carleton University (EDC, Canal, and Health Sciences Buildings) and partner building portfolio management companies are the testbeds for the research group (learn more about our deployments in living-lab facilities).
+We also use the CHEeR House for residential lab-scale HVAC control and automation experiments.
+Building performance simulation is a commonly used research tool by the group for measurement and verification and large-scale feasibility analysis.

 The research topics of DBOM include: